 NWES selects highest quality components with expert workmanship.
-On this page we describe the brands of solar panels, inverters and other solar components that we often install.
-We will design your solar system to best match your unique site.
-Here you can learn about the equipment.
+Here we describe the brands of solar panels, inverters and other solar components we have carefully selected.
+We will design your solar system to best match your unique project and site.
+Read on to learn about the equipment.

 We offer solar panels (solar modules) that we know from experience will generate the power expected, last a very long time, and have a reliable warranty.
 Each module is tested at the manufacturing plant for wattage.

 When the roof arrangement is more complicated due to shading or small roof surfaces, we design the system with optimizers or micro-inverters .
-Either micro-inverters or optimizers are mounted under the modules on the roof, and give us more flexibility in designing the system to utilize your roof space.
+Either micro-inverters or optimizers are mounted under the modules on the roof, and give us more flexibility in designing the system to utilize your roof space to generate the most power.
 Micro-inverters make it easier to expand the solar system in the future so be sure to let us know if you desire to add more modules at a future date.

 A string inverter combined with DC optimizers offer many of the features that make micro-inverters so versatile but are less expensive and more efficient.
 DC optimizer manufacturers claim up to 8% more production than a traditional string inverter system.
 Optimizers also make possible online monitoring of each module.